 Some evidence suggest it enhances digestion, improves heart function in viral myocarditis, lowers cholesterol and fasting blood sugar and heptoprotective activity.
 Astragalus injections are actually found to be protective against chronic kidney conditions such as diabetes, nephropathy, and renal hypertension.
 When Astragalus root is used orally, it has been shown to improve functional outcomes in stroke patients when administered within 24 hours of the stroke.

 According to Chinese Medicine theory, Astragalus is widely used to invigorate and tonify Qi and the blood, as well as serve as an important adaptogen.
 Astragalus:

-- Tonifies the Qi and blood - for postpartum fever due to Qi and blood deficiency.
-Also used in recovery stages from severe blood loss
+- Strengthens the Qiand blood - for postpartum fever due to Qi and blood deficiency.
+Also aids in recovery from severe blood loss

 - Tonifes the spleen and raises yang - for spleen deficiency which can be seen as lack of appetite, fatigue and diarrhea.

 - Augments the practice Qi and stabilizes the exterior - for deficiency with spontaneous sweating

 - Promotes the discharge of pus and generates flesh - for chronic ulcerations and sores due to deficiency

 - Disorders with excess wasting and thirsting (diabetes), lack of sensation in limbs, paralysis, and painful obstruction

 Astragalus has numerous biological effects such as digestive and immune system modulation as a hypoglycemic agent and cardiac tonic.
 Research suggests that it may also have a role to play in recovery from viral infection and in chronic kidney disease as as an adjunct to chemotherapy treatment for cancer.